 The Grenada Dive centre is located in the sheltered Prickly Bay and is equipped with a private jetty for easy access to the dive boat at all times.

-As well as the full range of PADI course, ScubaTech also offer rebreather training for SCR Drager Dolphin, CCR Buddy Inspiration and technical dive training to Extended Range.
+As well as the full range of PADI course, ScubaTech also offers rebreather training for SCR Drager Dolphin, CCR Buddy Inspiration and technical dive training to Extended Range.

 Other activities on offer include sightseeing tours of Grenada and a sunset champagne cruise as well as a variety of other water sports.

-Footloose Caribbean Yacht Charters provide yacht charters in the Grenada and the Grenadines with the option of a day sail or charters of 3 to 10 nights.
+Footloose Caribbean Yacht Charters provide yacht charters in Grenada and the Grenadines with the option of a day sailor charters of 3 to 10 nights.